 There are some common car cleaning mistakes that are actually doing more harm than good.
 We’ve compiled the three biggest mistakes we see people make that could be slowly damaging your car’s paint without you even realising it.
-If you want your vehicle cleaned at home, avoid these, and you’ll know how to wash a car properly.
+If you want your vehicle cleaned at home, avoid these, and you’ll know how to wash a car properly with a Mobile car wash.

 You’ve run out of car wash soap and thought, “Hey, dish soap cleans grease off my plates, so it should work great on my car.”
 Dawn cuts through everything, right?